baraahshatnawi/Reading-notes/README.md

 ### remind yourself that you can do whatever you want
 ### remind yourself that it's your dream and you have to achieve
-### remind yourself that it's important to buliding your career
+### remind yourself that it's important to bulid your career

 ***Here is an important advice***